 Meta Quest devices require a Meta account in order to be set up.
-This is done by logging into the Meta Quest app and pairing a headset to the app.
+This is done by logging into the Meta Horizon app and pairing a headset to the app.
 Logging into Meta devices is easy enough when pairing one-off devices, but what are your options when deploying Meta devices at scale?
+Find out below!

 There are two account options for setting up large numbers of Meta devices: